sass/sass/doc-src/SASS_CHANGELOG.md

 * Don't double-escape backslashes in strings.

+* Perform all conversions to rules within directive blocks when converting CSS.

 ### `@import` in Sass

 The Sass `@import` statement now allows non-CSS files to be specified with quotes,